Sanglorian/orcus/Orcus Classes and Powers - current.md

 > **Near** burst 5, one creature you can see
 > **Requirements:**  You, the target, and the target’s allies have not been damaged this encounter.
 > **Attack:**  Charisma +2 vs Will
 > **Hit:**  Until the end of your next turn, your allies have concealment against the target and you gain a +3 power bonus to all Diplomacy and Bluff checks against it.
-If the target takes any damage while this power is in effect, it is stunned until the end of your
+If the target takes any damage while this power is in effect, it is stunned until the end of your next turn.
 > **Maintain:**  Standard: The effect persists until the end of your next turn, until the target takes damage or until you take damage, whichever comes first.